 - Improved energy efficiency by 3 percent annually in relation to production volumes, until 2020

 Greenhouse gas emissions in relation to net sales and target for 2020

 Climate emissions decrease with 39 percent from base year 2015 and the reduction is in line with the climate target fro 2020, 2,8 ton CO2e/MSEK sales.

 Lantmännen's total emissions of greenhouse gases per scope, according to World Business Council för Sustainable Development Green House Gas Protocol, see table below.
 Learn more in Key Sustainability Facts.

 An important part of the progress has been the transition from fossil fuel oil to biofuels at our facilities.
 In several cases, residues from our own production have been used to replace fossil fuels.
 We are also working systematically on improving energy efficiency at the facilities.

 Lantmännen is present all the way from field to fork.
 Along the way, we have transports needing fuel and creating emissions.The emissions must be reduced.
 More transportation needs to be moved to rail and sea, and the proportion of renewable fuels must increase.
 In cooperation with our transport suppliers, we are working to improve planning, increase the fill rate and promote eco-friendly vehicles, fuels and driving.

 Lantmännen has a target to reduce emissions from purchased transports with 70 procent to 2030, with 2009 as baseyear.
 The target is an important part of Lantmännen's climate strategy and work to develop business in a more sustainable direction.
-The result for 2018 is a decrease with 4 percent compared to 2009.
+The result for 2019 is in line with the base year 2009.

 Read more about our cooperations within transports.